pzstar/viral/readme.txt

 == Changelog ==
+= 1.7.8 - Jul 25, 2022 =
+* Added Smart Block as a recommended plugin

 = 1.7.7 - Jul 03, 2022 =
 * Pinterest Social Share icon displaying error when there is not featured image - fixed
 * Added option to hide all upgrade text - Added